k2052/afraidTODO.api/README.md

     $ bundle exec unseed

-*Task*: Unseed will destroy all data!
+*Note*: Unseed will destroy all data!

 ### On Dokku